wadhah101/GL5-ethics-project/transcript.md

 ## The age of artificial intelligence:  1984 is 2022

 <https://www.youtube.com/watch?v=CLo3e1Pak-Y>
-In previous years the Chinese government has collected a tremendous amount of data alongside personal identifying information for every citizen as every person is required to have a state-issued ID card which enables mass surveillance in real-time.
+In previous years the Chinese government has collected a tremendous amount of data alongside personal identifying information for every citizen

 Let's explore some real-world applications

-### Jaw walking
+### Jay walking

 crossing the street illegally in china (at a red light) will result in a camera taking a photo of you, identifying you instantly and issuing a fine alongside a public display of your face on the screen of the crosswalk